Best Colored Pencils for Your Budget

 When looking for extremely affordable sets certain sacrifices will have to be made.
 Despite only coming with 12 pencils, this Fantasia set still offers a nice variety of colors.
 Couple with Fantasia’s quite good blending ability and your color possibilities open up quite a bit.
 Even this small set comes in Fantasia’s attractive tin case as well.
 These would make a great stocking stuffer or white elephant gift for your friends, family, or coworkers.

 Koh-I-Noor Progresso Woodless – 24 Pack

 For just a little more you can get a nice-performing set of colored pencils with 24 different colors.
-This set is large enough to be quite versatile and the blending ability and color intensity is quite good for the price.
-An excellent example of a good starter set that could be had on a tight budget and would not disappoint.
+This set is large enough to be quite versatile and the blending ability and color intensity are quite good for the price.
+This an excellent example of a good starter set that could be had on a tight budget and would not disappoint.